zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 ## Services:

-- **08 June 2026**, We will organize a **Workshop** *The 1th International Workshop on Data Compression for AI and AI Applications (DC4AI)* at [ATC'26](https://sigops.org/s/conferences/atc/2026/index.html), *The 2026 ACM SIGOPS Annual Technical Conference*, Hong Kong, November 15-18, 2026.
+- **08 June 2026**, We will organize a **Workshop** *The 1st International Workshop on Data Compression for AI and AI Applications (DC4AI)* at [ATC'26](https://sigops.org/s/conferences/atc/2026/index.html), *The 2026 ACM SIGOPS Annual Technical Conference*, Hong Kong, November 15-18, 2026.
 Welcome to submit!

-- **24 April 2026**, We will organize a **Workshop** *The 1th International Workshop on Data Compression for AI and Big Data Applications (DC4AI)* at [ICPP'26](https://icpp2026.github.io/), *55th International Conference on Parallel Processing*, Singapore, September 28 - October 1, 2026.
+- **24 April 2026**, We will organize a **Workshop** [DC4AI](https://hpc-and-ai.github.io/DC4AI-2026/) *The 1st International Workshop on Data Compression for AI and Big Data Applications* at [ICPP'26](https://icpp2026.github.io/), *55th International Conference on Parallel Processing*, Singapore, September 28 - October 1, 2026.
 Welcome to submit!

 - **18 Dec.
-2025**, We will organize a **"Tutorial"** about the data reduction for large-scale AI model training and fine-tuning at [HPDC'26](https://hpdc.sci.utah.edu/2026/), *The 35th ACM International Symposium on High-Performance Parallel and Distributed Computing*, Cleveland, OH, USA, July 13-16, 2026.
+2025**, We will organize a **"Tutorial"** [DC4FL](https://hpc-and-ai.github.io/) about the data reduction for large-scale AI model training and fine-tuning at [HPDC'26](https://hpdc.sci.utah.edu/2026/), *The 35th ACM International Symposium on High-Performance Parallel and Distributed Computing*, Cleveland, OH, USA, July 13-16, 2026.
 Welcome to our tutorial at HPDC'26.

 - **18 Dec.
 2025**, Invited to serve as the Technical Program Commitee of [SC' 26](https://sc26.supercomputing.org/) *The International Conference for High-Performance Computing, Networking, Storage and Analysis*, Chicago, IL, USA • NOV 15–20.